Rajasthan Royals: Expulsion from the IPL and return

 In 2010, the BCCI decided to expel Kings XI Punjab and Rajasthan Royals from the IPL.
 The expulsion baffled captain Shane Warne who stated that he suspected that there might be some foul play and that the BCCI might possess some ulterior motives.
 The Rajasthan Royals filed an appeal against the decision and the two parties went to the Bombay High Court.
 The Bombay High Court adjourned that case until 29 October 2010, but it was revised to 15 November because they didn't want it to coincide with Diwali celebrations from 1 to 14 November.

 Later, it was announced by the Royals that they told the Bombay High Court that they would be negotiating with an arbitrator to see if they could reconcile with the IPL.
 The arbitrator announced that while the investigation was ongoing, the Royals would remain a part of the IPL for six weeks and the BCCI would not be allowed to change rules which might go against the Royals.
 The six-week period included the player auction in which Rajasthan Royals participated.
 After this, the Bombay High Court rejected the appeals of the BCCI against keeping the Rajasthan Royals in the IPL for six weeks while the case was sorted out.
 It was estimated that because of the losses in court cases and damage to its reputation, the BCCI decided not to pursue further legal action against the Rajasthan Royals or Kings XI Punjab – the teams were allowed to remain in the IPL.

+Ownership history

+Inception and Manoj Badale era (2008–2026)

+The Rajasthan Royals were established in 2008 as the least expensive of the original eight Indian Premier League franchises, purchased by Manoj Badale's Emerging Media Ventures for $67 million.

+The franchise's ownership structure underwent several significant changes during this period: